-Turning to look at her mom, baby Jessica said, “Mommy, why do you have a door on your forehead?”
+Turning to look at her mom, three year-old Jessica said, “Mommy, why do you have a door on your forehead?”

 It was after lunch and Jessica sat on her mom's lap holding her picture book, Creatures of the Forest.

 “Oh honey, nothing awful.
 It's so I can get my bad thoughts out of my head," replied her mom.

 Jessica turned to her book and touched the face of a bear.
 “Mommy, how come daddy doesn't have a door on his forehead too?”

 “Your father has a door by his heart to let love in.”

 Jessica rubbed her hand along the page, petting the bear.
 "How come I don't have a door?"